Making farmers proud!

 Introduction

 Ethiopia faces a youth unemployment crisis due to political and economic shocks and systemic challenges in education and skill development.
 Conflicts, droughts, and global disruptions have worsened shortages, food insecurity and job opportunities.
 Limited access to loans, business support, and market entry challenges hinder youth employment and entrepreneurship.
 Despite government efforts, technical and vocational training centers (TVETs) fail to equip graduates with marketable skills.
-Dorcas Ethiopia is implementing the SAYEP program in Hawassa to enhance agricultural development and youth employability, fostering economic resilience.
-SAYEP stands for: South Area Youth Employability Program.
+Dorcas Ethiopia is implementing SAYEP (South Area Youth Employability Program) in Hawassa to enhance agricultural development and youth employability, fostering economic resilience.

 Hawassa Area Livelihood Development Project

-The intended program will be implemented in Hawassa town and Hawassa Zuria district.
+The intended program will be implemented in Hawassa town and the Hawassa Zuria district in the southern part of Ethiopia.
 The program aims to improve food security and the livelihood situation of the targeted populations.
 The emphasis of the intervention is on agricultural development and youth employability.

 Agricultural Development

-The warm climate, access to lake water, and the very fertile soil surrounding Lake Hawassa make the area highly favorable for vegetable production.
-Additionally, its proximity to Hawassa, a large urban center with a population of over 500,000, creates an ideal market with an insatiable demand for vegetables.
-Despite these favorable conditions, a significant proportion of farmers primarily grow cabbages for family use.
-It is this combination of favorable conditions and market potential that prompted Dorcas to propose this intervention to empower local farmers to enhance their vegetable production.
-This initiative will improve food security in two ways: it will ensure a balanced diet for the participants households and enhance economic access to food through increased income.
+The warm climate, access to lake water, and the very fertile soils surrounding Lake Hawassa make the area highly suitable for vegetable production and for fruit trees such as avocado and mango.
+In addition, its proximity to Hawassa – a large urban center with a population of over 500,000 – creates an ideal market with a strong and growing demand for vegetables and fruit.
+Despite these favorable conditions, a significant proportion of farmers primarily grow cabbages for household consumption.
+It is this combination of favorable conditions and strong market potential that motivated Dorcas to propose this intervention, aimed at empowering local farmers and their families to improve their vegetable and fruit production.
+This initiative will enhance food security in two ways: it will support a more balanced diet for participating households, and it will strengthen economic access to food through increased income

 ‘Thanks to the support from Dorcas, my life has transformed.
 Engaging in vegetable production has not only improved my skills but also significantly increased my income.
 I am now able to provide a better future for my family.’ – Yonas, Farmer